CQC We and I Statements

 The Care and Support (Personal Budget Exclusion of Costs) Regulations 2014 set out that the provision of intermediate care and reablement services, for which the local authority cannot or chooses not to make a charge must be excluded from the personal budget.
 This will mean that where either intermediate care or reablement is being provided to meet needs, the cost of this must not be included in the personal budget.

 Intermediate care services are usually provided to patients, often older people, after leaving hospital or when they are at risk of being admitted to hospital.
-The services are a link between places such as hospitals and people’s homes and between different areas of the health and social care system – community services, hospitals, GPs and social care (see also Reablement).
+The services are a link between places such as hospitals and people’s homes and between different areas of the health and social care system – community services, hospitals, GPs and social care (see also Reablement chapter).

 Local authorities should not include additional elements that would not normally be classified as intermediate care or reablement into this exclusion.
 In fact the Act restricts the regulations into specifying only care and support which the local authority cannot charge for, or chooses not to charge for.
 This ensures that long term care and support will always be part of the personal budget,.
 Also, broader rehabilitation services could be included to an individual to meet identified health needs as part of a joint personal budget across health and social care.